projectcontour/contour/site/content/docs/v1.0.0/httpproxy.md

           port: 80
 {% endhighlight %}

 **Lines 1-5**: As with all other Kubernetes objects, an HTTPProxy needs apiVersion, kind, and metadata fields.
-Note that the HTTPProxy API is currently considered beta.

 **Lines 7-8**: The presence of the `virtualhost` field indicates that this is a root HTTPProxy that is the top level entry point for this domain.
 The `fqdn` field specifies the fully qualified domain name that will be used to match against `Host:` HTTP headers.